 However, GMs can redeem themselves.
 If a GM with a previous violation remains violation-free for three straight seasons, their repeater status is cleared, essentially resetting their violation record.
 This is known as the Good Behavior Clause.

-The $10 million team salary cap remains fully in effect however, the in-game salary cap setting in OOTP has been disabled to allow for more flexible roster management.
+The $8 million team above-minimum salary cap remains fully in effect however, the in-game salary cap setting in OOTP has been disabled to allow for more flexible roster management.

 The in-game setting was disabled because OOTP enforces the cap too rigidly, often blocking common-sense moves like multi-offer free agency or temporary overages during roster adjustments.